spikedoanz/spikedoanz.github.io/content/from-bits-to-intelligence.md

 ---

-in total, this would be 64950 lines of code. but lets round that up to 100,000
+in total, this would be 64950 lines of code. but lets round that up to 100000.

-that fits in a single repo. a single person could probably write all of this
+that fits in a single repo. a single person could probably write all of this.

-if you're interested, start [here](https://github.com/spikedoanz/from-bits-to-intelligence)
+if you're interested, start [here](https://github.com/spikedoanz/from-bits-to-intelligence).

----

 [^1]: yes i know gpt 2 was originally written in tensorflow